DynaVap vs Sticky Brick Comparison 2026

 Heating works via a combination of conduction and convection.
 The cap transfers heat directly to the material, while hot air flows through the chamber at the same time.
 Depending on where you place the flame , closer to the tip for lower temperatures, closer to the edge for higher temperatures , you change the result.

-Sticky Brick , pure convection, pure technique
+Sticky Brick , Pure convection, pure technique

 Vapor quality: flavour and clouds